bok1949/IP-Address-Management-Solution/README.md

 # follow the steps below
 - run the "composer install"
-- run the migration files including seeding php artisan migrate --seed
+- run the migration files including seeding <br>
+php artisan migrate --seed

+# run the application
+- run the following comman <br>
+php artisan serve
+- then copy the link address of the server running on and paste it in the URL